NadithSamaranayake/Horizon/pages/WP Theme Development.md

 		- index.php
 		- header.php
 		- footer.php
-	- To add the styling we should create a separate file to include the styles. in my case I've created a folder name css and then I have created a css file with the theme name. you could use any name you want.
+	- To add the styling we should create a separate file to include the styles. in my case I've created a folder named css and then I have created a css file with the theme name. you could use any name you want.
 	- To add the JavaScript functions, I have done the same thing.
 	- By default wordpress don't include the styles to your theme. we should instruct wordpress to include the style file to our theme.
 	- to do that we should create the **functions.php** file.